 Lisa’s Work-From-Garden-Office Tips

 Lisa is a Social Media Consultant and Coach who is busily maintaining her clients’ online presence and helping them to build relationships with their customers for when normality resumes.
-She owns an Arley Studio with shed extension which she has elegantly transformed with monochrome styling.
+She owns an Studio Pent with shed extension which she has elegantly transformed with monochrome styling.

 Create a Schedule